Building AI Solutions with Docker Compose and Kubernetes Expertise

 Compose to Kubernetes: The Good, The Bad, and The “Use Kompose”

-kompose convertYou’ll still need to:
+kompose convertYou’ll still have homework:

 - Configure PVCs and storage